Ireland

 Japan

-Japan is a significant player in the global dairy industry, known for its advanced dairy processing technologies and high demand for premium dairy products.
-Despite its innovative edge, Japan faces a substantial gap between its domestic production and consumption needs, heavily relying on imports.
+Japan is a key player in the global dairy industry, known for its advanced dairy processing technologies and strong demand for premium products.
+With a 7% CAGR, Japan's dairy sector is characterized by robust production and processing capabilities, significant import reliance, and dynamic market activities.

 Jordan